3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Applications of 3D Gaussian Splatting

-By leveraging the LiDAR point cloud as a reference for the Gaussians' positions, 3DGS-Calib~\cite{herau20243dgs} constructs a continuous scene representation and enforces both geometrical and photometric consistency across all sensors, achieving accurate and robust calibration with significantly reduced training times compared to NeRF-based methods.
+Moreover, 3DGS have been applied to \textit{\textbf{multimodal spatiotemporal calibration tasks}}~\cite{herau20243dgs}.
+By leveraging the LiDAR point cloud as a reference for the Gaussians' positions, 3DGS-Calib~\cite{herau20243dgs} constructs a continuous scene representation and enforces both geometrical and photometric consistency across all sensors, achieving accurate and robust calibration {with improved efficiency compared to NeRF-based works.}